imixs/imixs-cloud/README.md

 ### 3. Setup Your Kubernetes Worker Nodes

-To setup your cluster you can join any worker node into your new kubernetes cluster.
+To build your cluster you can join any worker node into your new kubernetes cluster.
 Just repeat the step 1 on each of your worker nodes.
-After the setup of a new worker node is completed you can join your worker note into your new cluster using the join command from your master node
+After the basic setup on a new worker node is completed, you can join your worker node into your new cluster using the join command from your master node:

 	$ sudo kubeadm join xxx.xxx.xxx.xxx:6443 --token xxx.xxxxxxxxx  --discovery-token-ca-cert-hash xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-If you do not know the join command run the following command on your master node, this will print out the command you need to join the cluster from yoru worker node:
+If you do not know the join command run the following command on your master node.
+This command will just print out the command you need to join the cluster from your worker node:

 	$ kubeadm token create --print-join-command

-To check the status of your master and worker nodes run:
+After a new worker has joined the cluster you can check the status of your master and worker nodes:

 	$ kubectl get nodes